Skip to main content

 10% of every occupied-hour charge (member flights and third-party charter)

-Automatically factored into the hourly rate
+Built into the hourly rate automatically

-24-hour scheduling, dispatch, and flight-ops support.
+24/7 scheduling, dispatch, and flight-operations support

 Why this structure keeps total costs low

-No mark-ups on aircraft or maintenance.
-Craft buys and sells jets at true market prices; any upside flows back to the Pod, not to Craft.
+Craft buys and sells jets at true market prices.
+Any upside goes back to the Pod, not to Craft.

-Hourly rate set to anticipated cost.
-If the anticipated occupied-hour rate exceeds actual variable cost, the surplus is distributed back to participants as partnership profit, offsetting your effective cost per hour.
+The published occupied-hour rate is set based on expected costs.
+If actual costs come in lower, the surplus is distributed back to participants as partnership profit, lowering your effective cost per hour.

-Charter revenue subsidizes owner flying.
-Third-party charter flights generate profit that helps cover fixed expenses (hangar, insurance, crew), reducing what the Pod must bear.
+Third-party charter flights generate profit, helping cover fixed expenses (hangar, insurance, crew), reducing the costs the Pod must bear.

 Did this answer your question?